 Stress is the so-called fight-or-flight response.
 A situation in which you may be fearful or anxious causes the body to prepare by releasing extra energy to either physically fight the problem or run away from it.
 But modern anxieties rarely come from physical threats.
 So, you simply end up with unused glucose in the body.

 While stress is normal, prolonged stress places strain on the body that is detrimental.
 An example would be high blood pressure, which those with diabetes already need to be cautious of.

 So, now you know.
 Now you can relax, assured that you know what happens with stress.
 Read on for tips on how to maximise that relaxation.

 1) Burn it off

 Exercise helps in all areas.
-With stress in particular, exercise will help get rid of that extra energy which the fight-or-flight stress provides.
+With exercise and diabetes in particular, physical activity will help get rid of that extra energy which the fight-or-flight stress provides.

 Of course, there should be a balance.
 Too much exercise will have a toll on the body.
 The World Health Organization recommends 30 minutes of moderate-intensity activity five days a week.
 So, if you’re stressed, even just a walk will burn off that energy.

 2) Ingest to de-stress